 5. Are Snacks and Drinks Available on the Route?

 Yes, teahouses and small shops sell snacks, tea, and soft drinks.
-Prices gradually increase with altitude.
+Prices may increase as you gain elevation.

 6. Can Someone With Mild Knee Pain Manage This Trek?